NewbieGameCoder/Timer/README.md

 # Timer
-A timer that implemented by Binary Heap</br>
+A Timer that implemented by Binary Heap</br>
 Effecient and memory friendly